All Episodes

 You have been warned.

-Now Gizmodo is their tech site, and the people at Gizmodo are a bunch of Mac fanboys.
+Now, Gizmodo is their tech site, and the people at Gizmodo are a bunch of Mac fanboys.

 You know, Apple Mac fanboys.

-And the story is here that this poor guy at Apple had his prototype iPhone 4G in a bar in um the Bay Area somewhere, I forget exactly where it was, but it was a it was a beer garden.
+And the story is here that this poor guy at Apple had his prototype iPhone 4G in a bar in the Bay Area somewhere.

-And he for some reason had his prototype phone.
+And he, for some reason, had his prototype phone.

 I'm sure they have to test these things at Apple before they put them on the market.

-He had it in the bar, he left it there, left it on a stool.
+He left it there, left it on a stool.

 Well, they then published pictures and reviews of everything about the new phone.

-They they they ripped it open, they looked to see what's inside it.
+They looked to see what's inside it.

-Uh they gave away a whole lot of potential secrets that Apple competitors could really use.
+They gave away a whole lot of potential secrets that Apple competitors could really use.

 There's a reason for corporate security here.

-The mobile phone uh smartphone business, highly competitive, and the Gizmodally gave away as much as they could about what's in this phone that's supposed to hit in June.
+And the Gizmodo guys practically gave away as much as they could about what's in this phone.

 Well, lo and behold, a short time later.

-So Apple asked for the phone back, and the Gizmodo guys say, okay, but we want your request in writing.
+So Apple asked for the phone back and the Gizmodo guys say, okay, but we want your request in writing.

 So Apple's legal counsel sends a request in writing.